Luke-Cragg/xaler/README.md

  - User ability to provide feedback to the developer
  - Asynchronous loading and functionality
  - Informed User Interface design based on recommended principles, heuristics, and previous research papers.
+ - User ability to delete account and all user data

 # Design and Functionality: